Chazae/Chazae.github.io/_pages/about.md

   ---

-### Certifications
+## Certifications

 CompTIA Network+ - N10-009 Exam
 Certification Recieved: April 13th, 2025
 Certification Expires: April 13th 2028
+Certifcation URL
   ---

 Graduated from **Whatcom Community College** in 2021 with a **Associate of Science** in ***Cybersecurity***.